- A level requirements: ABB

 Environmental Assessment is applied throughout the world in the preparation of policies, plans, programmes and projects several 10s of 1,000s of times each year.
 Whilst specific requirements differ between different countries, underlying conceptual and procedural ideas are similar in all contexts.
 This module introduces the environmental assessment process and applied methods and techniques as practiced both, nationally and internationally.
 The module forms part of IEMA (Institute of Environmental Management and Assessment) accreditation.
 IEMA accreditation is a key requirement for those aiming at working in an environmental assessment consultancy.
 Obtaining it through this and the associated ENVS360 modules means a future employer will save a considerable amount of money and time they would otherwise need to spend to ensure there is accreditation.
 This gives graduates a competitive advantage.

-The module will discuss a broad range of urban planning issues related to regeneration to equip students with a more in depth understanding of the theory and practice of urban development and the ability of planners (and the planning system) to generate effective policy responses to areas of decline.
+What should planners do when things go wrong?
+What happens to places that have experienced decline?
+Who is responsible for responding to this decline?
+The module discusses a broad range of urban issues related to regeneration (e.g. housing, community, health, economies) and equips students with an in-depth understanding of the theory and international case studies of urban regeneration and the ability of planners to generate effective policy responses to areas of decline.